uptrace/bunrouter/README.md

 ## Handler

+treemux supports 2 types of handlers: `treemux.HandlerFunc` (recommended) and `http.HandlerFunc`.

-The handler is a simple function with the prototype `func(w http.ResponseWriter, req treemux.Request) error`.
+The treemux handler is a simple function with the prototype `func(w http.ResponseWriter, req treemux.Request) error`.
 A `treemux.Request` contains route name and parameters parsed from wildcards and catch-alls in the URL.
-This type is aliased as `treemux.HandlerFunc`.

 The following [example](example/basic) writes the route name and the param in JSON format: